salvatoreChiacchio0/LLM-Cache/design.md

    - **Metrics:** Prometheus counters track hits and misses for the baseline.

 3. **LLM-Driven Cache (`redis-aura`):**
-   - **Function:** Stores the same keys as the baseline but with TTLs chosen by the LLM.
+   - **Function:** Stores the same keys as the baseline, but its content is periodically optimized by LLM-generated plans (evict/prefetch).
-   - **Behaviour:**
+   - **Per-request behaviour:**
      - On hit: only metrics are updated.
-     - On miss: triggers context construction, an LLM call and a potential plan sent to Kafka.
-The item is always inserted into `redis-aura` with a TTL chosen by the LLM (or a conservative default if the plan is invalid).
+     - On miss: the item is inserted into `redis-aura` with a **simple dynamic TTL** based only on Aura memory usage (long TTL when cache is empty, shorter when full).
+No LLM call is made on the critical path.
-   - **Metrics:** Prometheus counters track hits, misses and the per-miss LLM latency.
+   - **Metrics:** Prometheus counters track hits, misses and the LLM reasoning latency associated with batch plans.

 4. **MongoDB (catalog):**
    - **Function:** Provides the canonical catalog for items (including metadata such as title, category and brand).